Proposition 213 and San Diego Rental Car Accidents

-Proposition 213 is a California law which prohibits people injured in traffic collisions from recovering damages for “pain and suffering”‚ even where the other driver is at fault‚ if the injured driver did not own auto insurance at the time of the accident.
+Proposition 213 is a California law that prohibits people injured in traffic collisions from recovering damages for “pain and suffering”‚ even where the other driver is at fault‚ if the injured driver did not own auto insurance at the time of the accident.
 The reason for the law is that California wants to encourage drivers to purchase auto insurance.
 Essentially‚ the penalty for not having auto insurance is that you cannot recover full damages if you are injured–the injured motorist can only collect damages for economic losses (medical bills‚ loss of earnings‚ etc.) but not “non-economic” damages (e.g.‚ pain and suffering).

 Does Proposition 213 Prevent A Victim from Recovering Pain and Suffering Damages?